maybemaby/tweetsourcing/README.md

 - Tell you whether the tweet's statements are true.
 This is simply a tool to help you draw your own conclusions.

 ### Ways this can be improved:
-- Improve tweet keyword recognition with custom nltk model, custom stop words, etc.
+- [ ] Improve tweet keyword recognition with custom nltk model, custom stop words, etc.
-- Add backup search api for when the google api reaches its limit.
-(Bing api?)
+- [ ] Add backup search api for when the google api reaches its limit.
+(Bing api?)<br>
-    - Currently only keyword compares the first 50 google results as a method to allow for more searches per day.
+*Currently only keyword compares first 50 google results as a method to allow for more searches per day with the free google api quota.*
-- Implement as a web app.
+- [ ] Implement as web app.
-- Speed up categorize_news() function.
+- [x] Speed up categorize_news() function.<br>
+*Used newspaper module's multithreading functionality to increase speed up to 8x.*